2025 United Nations Climate Change Conference: Pre-conference

 The city's candidacy was announced in 2022 by Brazilian President Luiz Inácio Lula da Silva during his visit to COP27, held in Sharm El Sheikh, Egypt, and was made official in January 2023.

-A series of construction and revitalization projects were undertaken by the local government to improve the city’s infrastructure using sustainable methods.
-A new public square was built along one of the city’s main avenues, and upgrades were made to the sewage and flood-prevention systems.
+A series of construction and revitalization projects were undertaken by the local government to improve the city's infrastructure using sustainable methods.
+A new public square was built along one of the city's main avenues, and upgrades were made to the sewage and flood-prevention systems.

-In January 2025, President Luiz Inácio Lula da Silva appointed Brazilian diplomat André Corrêa do Lago as president of COP30.
-The decision was welcomed by climate activists, given Lago’s experience in climate negotiations and leadership in climate justice discussions.
-Lago is a veteran diplomat at the Ministry of Foreign Affairs and has served as a longtime climate negotiator.
+In January 2025, President Lula da Silva appointed Brazilian diplomat André Corrêa do Lago as president of COP30.
+The decision was welcomed by climate activists, given Lago's experience in climate negotiations and leadership in climate justice discussions.
+Lago is a veteran diplomat at the Ministry of Foreign Affairs who has served as a longtime climate negotiator.

 On 4 November 2025, President Lula da Silva signed a law temporarily symbolically transferring the Brazilian national capital from Brasília to Belém for the duration of COP30, from 11 to 21 November 2025.
 During this period, all acts and orders from the President, ministers, and other federal agencies must be signed and registered in Belém.
 Additionally, the executive, legislative, and judiciary branches may conduct their activities from the COP30 host city.
 The law was approved by the Brazilian National Congress on 7 October 2025.

 Organizational challenges

-Preparations for Belém to host COP30 have faced several challenges, including an accommodation shortage and controversies related to urban infrastructure projects.
-Broader concerns have also been raised regarding pollution, social inequality, and deforestation in the Amazon.
+Preparations for Belém to host COP30 faced several challenges, including an accommodation shortage and controversies related to urban infrastructure projects.
+Broader concerns were also raised about pollution, social inequality, and deforestation in the Amazon.

-The former aircraft field, which had contained several abandoned aircraft since at least 2010 including an EMB-110 Bandeirante (Ex Votec, PT-GJB) and an EMB-110P1 Bandeirante (Ex TABA Transportes Aéreos Regionais da Bacia Amazónica, PT-OHE) as well as other aircraft at nearby locations, was cleared to make way for a public square called Parque da Cidade.
-It is unclear whether the removed aircraft materials, such as aluminum, were properly recycled, and some trees were also removed during the process.
+The former aircraft field in Souza, which had contained several abandoned aircraft since at least 2010 including an EMB-110 Bandeirante (Ex Votec, PT-GJB) and an EMB-110P1 Bandeirante (Ex TABA Transportes Aéreos Regionais da Bacia Amazónica, PT-OHE) as well as other aircraft at nearby locations, was cleared to make way for a public square called Parque da Cidade.
+It was unclear whether the removed aircraft materials, such as aluminium, were properly recycled, and some trees were also removed during the process.